 - We all seek to be affirmed: The Mr. Jones’s of today will continue to look to the world’s standards by purchasing and obtaining the “in things” in hopes of filling their need for affirmation.
 In contrast, the rich man, aware he needed to be fulfilled with something more, approached Jesus asking for eternal life.
 We must recognize, only Christ, NOT our finances will fill the need in our hearts to be affirmed.

 - Money becomes our Identity: Mr. Jones status is determined by his mounds of cash and investments making wealth, in his eyes, the driver of his worldly influence.
 In the same way, the rich man went away sad because he determined his identity was also defined by wealth.
 In fact scripture makes reference to him as a rich man, not a man from a certain city or region.
 Our identity must be secure in our personal relationship with Jesus, NOT in the world’s concept of success.

 The world’s standards tell us to respect and honor wealth above everything, including God.
 If managed poorly, money can become our God.
 When managed from a Godly perspective wealth becomes an opportunity to impact the world for God.
 True identity comes from God alone; money will never give eternal security or an authentic identity.

 We must understand before one can properly value stuff, one must properly value self.
 Value comes by looking into God’s mirror to determine self-worth and self-value rather than looking into the world’s mirror.

 Guy Hatcher – known as The Legacy Guy – has spent his lifetime helping families plan their legacy.
-His new book, Your Future Reflection: How to Leave a Legacy Beyond Money, is now available at amazon.com.
+His book, Your Future Reflection: How to Leave a Legacy Beyond Money, is available at amazon.com.
 Follow him on twitter @guyhatcher or contact him at www.guyhatcher.com.